banzaman/turbo-parakeet/README.md

 TRIBUTE PAGE

-> Tribute of Dr. Norman Borlaug's life.
+> Tribute of Dr. Norman Borlaug's impactful events of his life.

 Additional description about the project and its features.